-The Audit Committee (Committee) includes three members from the Board of Directors of AgPreference, ACA (Association).
-In 2019, five Committee meetings were held.
+The Audit Committee (Committee) includes six members from the Board of Directors of Farm Credit of Enid, ACA (Association).
+In 2019, nine Committee meetings were held.
 The Committee oversees the scope of the Association's internal audit program, the independence of the outside auditors, the adequacy of the Association's system of internal controls and procedures, and the adequacy of management's action with respect to recommendations arising from those auditing activities.
 The Committee's responsibilities are described more fully in the Internal Control Policy and the Audit Committee Charter.
 The Committee approved the appointment of PricewaterhouseCoopers, LLP (PwC) as the Association's independent auditors for 2019.

-The fees for professional services rendered for the Association by its independent auditor, PwC, during 2019 were \$62,200 for audit services, \$8,800 for tax services and \$13,000 for the 2018 incremental bill.
+The fees for professional services rendered for the Association by its independent auditor, PwC, during 2019 were \$76,700 for audit services and \$8,800 for tax services.